skirtapaieo/machinelearning-101/README.md

 Similarly, if you perform operations on a sparse matrix as though it were dense, you'll waste a lot of time multiplying by and adding zeros.
 This is why special data structures and algorithms for sparse matrices have been developed.

+## Get statistics

+### The prompt

+Write a function that takes in a list of numbers and returns a dictionary containing the following statistics about the numbers:
+- the mean,
+- median,
+- mode,
+- sample variance,
+- sample standard deviation,
+- and 95% confidence interval for the mean.

+Note that:
+- You can assume that the given list contains a large-enough number of samples from a population to use a z-score of  1.96.
+- If there's more than one mode, your function can return any of them.
+- You shouldn't use any libraries.
+- Your output values will automatically be rounded to the fourth decimal.

 # 2 Model Concepts

 ## K Nearest Neighbors